 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/.
+(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/programs/cdbg.

-Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$0 in CDBG funds to Housing and Neighborhood Renewal activities.
-The Housing and Neighborhood Renewal award amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity, with a preference for those that are addressing impacts related to COVID-19 health and welfare concerns.
-No applications for this category were received during the September 2020 CDBG application.
+Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$900,000 in CDBG funds to Housing and Neighborhood Renewal activities.
+The Housing and Neighborhood Renewal award amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.